lexik/LexikJWTAuthenticationBundle/Resources/doc/4-cors-requests.md

 Working with CORS requests
 ==========================

-There are several ways to add CORS requests handling capabilities to a Symfony2 application, the fastest and most flexible solution being the [`NelmioCorsBundle`](https://github.com/nelmio/NelmioCorsBundle).
+There are several ways to add CORS requests handling capabilities to a Symfony application, the fastest and most flexible solution being the [`NelmioCorsBundle`](https://github.com/nelmio/NelmioCorsBundle).

 This bundle allows you to enable and configure CORS rules very precisely without having to modify your server configuration.